 What is basis and what on earth is a step-up basis?
 Simply put, when you purchase an asset, basis is the amount of money that you spent to purchase it.
 When that asset is sold, the amount of money that was used to purchase the asset is excluded from being taxed.
 Under current law, when an individual inherits assets, the basis of the assets is changed from the original owner’s basis to the fair market value at the time of death.
 This change in basis can enable those who inherit the assets to sell them immediately, free of tax.
 A repeal of the step-up basis rule would mean that any assets sold by heirs could not be subject to huge taxable gains.
 One strategy to counter the removal of a stepped-up basis is to begin making gifts of your appreciated assets to long term trusts.
 If the assets are in a long-term trust, the trustee could then control the timing of the sale after death in order to minimize tax.

-If you have any questions regarding estate and tax planning or family office, advice (we never sell investments), please consider contacting us here at Info@GROCO.com.
-Or, visit our website at www.GROCO.com to learn more about us.
+If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us or visit our Family office page or our website at www.GROCO.com.
 Unfortunately, we no longer give advice to other tax professionals gratis.

 To receive our free newsletter, contact us here.

 Subscribe to our YouTube Channel for more updates.

 GROCO, GROCO Tax, GROCO Technology, GROCO Advisory Services, GROCO Consulting Services, GROCO Relationship Services, GROCO Consulting/Advisory Services, GROCO Family Office Wealth, and GROCO Family Office Services.